Pravargav/Amadeus/SAC/sentences/imp.md

 -> We should visit a temple today itself.

--> Today is the day we are supposed to visit the temple.
+-> Today only we should visit temple.❌